 On April 17, 2020, Veolia, Veolia North America and the Antero Defendants each filed partial motions to dismiss directed at certain claims asserted by the opposing party.
 On July 23, 2020, the Court dismissed Veolia's equitable claims against the Antero Defendants and Antero Treatment's alternative claim for rescission against Veolia.
 All other claims remain part of the consolidated action.
-The case is set for trial beginning on November 29, 2021.
+Following an order issued by the Court on June 17, 2021, the case is now set for trial beginning on January 24, 2022.